-Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible for the period ended December 31, 2013:
+Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible for the period ended March 31, 2014:

 - (i) Cash is subject to floating interest rates.
-Sensitivity to a plus or minus one percentage point change in interest rates would not have a material impact on reported net loss for the year ended December 31, 2013. - (ii) The Company is exposed to foreign currency risk on fluctuations of financial instruments related to cash, prepaids and deposits and accounts payable denominated in Canadian dollars.
-Sensitivity to a plus or minus one percentage point change in exchange rates would not have a material impact on the reported net loss for the year ended December 31, 2013. - (iii) Commodity price risk could adversely affect the Company.
+Sensitivity to a plus or minus one percentage point change in interest rates would not have a material impact on reported net loss for the three months ended March 31, 2014. - (ii) The Company is exposed to foreign currency risk on fluctuations of financial instruments related to cash, prepaids and deposits and accounts payable denominated in Canadian dollars.
+Sensitivity to a plus or minus one percentage point change in exchange rates would impact the reported net income (loss) by approximately \$100,000 for the three months ended March 31, 2014. - (iii) Commodity price risk could adversely affect the Company.
 In particular, the Company's future profitability and viability of development depends upon the world market price of precious and base metals.
 These metal prices have fluctuated significantly in recent years.
-There is no assurance that, even if commercial quantities of these metals may be produced in the future, a profitable market will exist for them.
+There is no assurance that, even if commercial quantities of these metals may be produced from the Company's properties in the future, a profitable market will exist for them.

-As of December 31, 2013, the Company was not a producing entity.
+As of March 31, 2014, the Company was in the exploration and development stage and did not have any production at any of its mineral properties.
 As a result, commodity price risk may affect the completion of future equity transactions such as equity offerings and the exercise of stock options and warrants.
 This may also affect the Company's liquidity and its ability to meet its ongoing obligations.